-Parameter Description Option.MaxRangeUnits If you choose to return ranges, this option specifies the maximum number of units (for example, apartments or suites) to return for each range. suites, Suite 1 there would , 65 Suite 2 u were to geocode an office building at 65 Main St. containing four d be a maximum of four units returned for the building's range (65 2, 65 Suite 3, and 65 Suite 4.
+Parameter Descr iption Option.MaxRangeUnits If you choose to return ranges, this option specifies the maximum number of units (for example, apartments or suites) to return for each range. suites, Suite 1 there would , 65 Suite 2 u were to geocode an office building at 65 Main St. containing four d be a maximum of four units returned for the building's range (65 2, 65 Suite 3, and 65 Suite 4.
 If you were to specify a maximum s 2, then only two units would be returned instead of all four.
-Option.CloseMatchesOnly Specifies whether to return only those geocoded results that are close match candidates.
-For example, if there are 10 candidates and two of them are close candidates, and you enable this option, only the two close matching candidates would be returned instead of all 10.
-To specify what is considered a close match, use the MustMatch options.
-Address candidates are ranked according to how closely the input address matches these preferences. Υ Y Yes, return only close matches.
+Option.CloseMatchesOnly candida candida be retu MustM ates.
+For exates, and your red instea atch option to return only those geocoded results that are close match kample, if there are 10 candidates and two of them are close ou enable this option, only the two close matching candidates would ad of all 10.
+To specify what is considered a close match, use the ns.
+Address candidates are ranked according to how closely the othes these preferences.
+Y Yes s, return only close matches.
 N No , do not return only close matches.
 Default.
 Option.MatchMode Specifie es how to d etermine whether a candidate is a close match.
 One of the following: Custo mMode This option allows you to specify which parts of a candidate address must match the input address to be considered a close match.
 Use the MustMatch<element></element> options to specify the address elements you want.
 This is the default value for most countries.
 Relaxe edMode All candidate addresses are considered a close match.
 Option.MustMatchInput a close match.
-For ates for this candidates must match all non-blank input fields to be considered rexample, if an input address contains a city and postal code, then address must match the city and postal code to be considered a Y Yes, a candida candidate must match all input to be considered a close match.
-N No, a andidate does not have to match all input to be considered a close Default.
+For candidates must match all non-blank input fields to be considered rexample, if an input address contains a city and postal code, then address must match the city and postal code to be considered a Y Yes, a candidate must match all input to be considered a close candidate must match all input to be considered a close match.
+N andidate does not have to match all input to be considered a close Default.